betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingCuratedContent.md

 ## METADATA SECTION
 There is no specific guidance for this for the event content type.
 See [common layout section](CommonLayout.md) of the guide.

+## UNPUBLISHING EVENTS
+There is no specific guidance for this for the event content type.
+See [common layout section](CommonLayout.md) of the guide.

 ### LINKS TO EXAMPLES IN BSSW.IO GITHUB FOR CURATED CONTENT TYPE
 TBD